-Now this is where it can get confusing.
-There are several manufacturers that have produced Hi definition analogue CCTV formats.
+There are several manufacturers that have produced Hi Definition analogue CCTV formats.
 They are:

-The problem is they are not interchangeable.
-So you can not use an AHD camera with a CVI or TVI DVR for example or vica versa.
+It is important to note that the equipment made by these manufacturers is not interchangeable.
+Hence, you cannot use an AHD camera, with a CVI or TVI DVR, for example or vice versa.
 (Our DVR's will take TVI & AHD cameras)

-So now we have a problem which if any format will dominate the market.
-As a wholesaler this is a very important decision for me and also for the end user.
+It is hard to know which, if any, format will dominate the market.
+As a wholesaler this is a very important for me but also for the end-user.

-So all manufacturers will be producing 720p and 1080p Hi Definition analogue CCTV so there is no difference here.
-Cost wise TVI, AHD and CVI are very similar.
-Also all these formats relate to the transmission of the video signal not the image processor in the CCTV camera, these will continue to be dominated by Sony, Panasonic, Next Chip and Sharp etc.
+In addtion, all these formats relate to the transmission of the video signal, not the image processor in the CCTV camera.
+These will continue to be dominated by Sony, Panasonic, Next Chip and Sharp etc.

 AHD is made by next chip and they do not produce any finished CCTV products they just supply the chips and software to manufacturers of AHD CCTV cameras & DVRs, this is the same for TVI.
 These companies need vast volumes and so they will be no limit on supply.